bigfix/developer.bigfix.com/site/pages/relevance/_reference/docs/country.md

 # type: country

-The &lt;country&gt; inspectors allow comparing countries (as seen in version numbers).
+The &lt;country&gt; type represents a country in the context of a Macintosh version string.

 # &lt;country&gt; = &lt;country&gt; : boolean

-Compares two countries, as found in a Macintosh version.
+Compares two `country` objects and returns `True` if they are equal.